Best Prepper Foods To Stockpile For A Future Disaster

-When I was a little boy and we ran out of peanut butter, my mother would send me downstairs to get another jar off the shelf.
+When I was a boy, and we ran out of peanut butter, my grandmother sent me downstairs to get another jar.

-Usually, there would be two more jars behind that one.
+Usually, there would be two more behind that one.

 After buying “BIG,” I might have two weeks of food on hand.